 The Gallery Restaurant

 For fine dining with a possibly the best views in Surrey, The Gallery Restaurant at Denbies Wine Estate is the one.
-And the wine's pretty good too.

 The Gallery Restaurant is the posher of the two eateries at Denbies Wine Estate, just a few minutes drive from Dorking.
 It’s tucked away on the third floor in the main Denbies winery building and has fabulous 360 degree views out over the 265 acre estate as far as Box Hill and the North Downs.